EGI-Federation/documentation/content/en/users/tutorials/htc-job-submission/_index.md

     GLUE2ComputingShareWaitingJobs
 ```

-Assuming it was decided (based on the site location, available resources, prior
+Assuming it was decided, based on the site location, available resources, prior
-experience,...) to go for `condorce1.ciemat.es`, the information about the CE
+experience, or any other reason, to go for `condorce1.ciemat.es`, the
-can be requested using the following request, filtering on the `GLUE2ShareID`
+information about the CE can be requested using the following request, filtering
-from the previous query: `grid_dteam_condorce1.ciemat.es_ComputingElement`.
+on the `GLUE2ShareID` from the previous query:
+`grid_dteam_condorce1.ciemat.es_ComputingElement`.

 ```shell
 # FIXME provide queries allowing to retrieve the info required for contacting